 Sunday morning, as I opened my computer for my PostSecret ritual, I read an email with the subject line that read, “Rather Unimpressed.”
 Dread washed over me immediately, because I had a feeling this complaint was going to be accurate, which it was.
 It began with this paragraph,

 After hearing about your establishment from several people, I was very excited to stop in and give you a try.
 To say that I left there unimpressed would be an understatement.

-To cut to the chase, the customer received poorly prepared food, and had every right to be upset at what … more »
+To cut to the chase, the customer received poorly prepared food, and had every right to be upset … more »

 If you’ve worked in any kind of service industry, you’ve no doubt heard the mantra repeatedly, “The customer is always right.”
 The thinking behind it is to always bend to the customer’s wishes, give him what he wants, and make him feel right in his own eyes, and you will make the sale.
 It works to a degree, but as with any absolute, hard and fast rule, you find it fails to reach to the heart of the matter.

 I deal with odd requests all the time.
 If you want dessert as an entrée and to have it sent out … more »

 Here are a couple of business decisions we’ve made recently, and our reasoning behind them.